 Open government is strongly correlated to quality of life.
 Open government is compelled to answer injustice rather than causing it.
 Plans by an open government which are corrupt, cause injustice or do not alleviate suffering are revealed and so opposed before implementation.
 If unjust plans cannot reach implementation then government will be a force for justice.

-In the last two chapters we looked at the issues with digital payments, but when you think about donations you wouldn’t assume they have the same problems as payments have.
-For example when donating money to a charity, like Charity Water, they don’t have to be worried of charge back fraud because you’re voluntarily giving them money.However even charities can be prosecuted for not fulfilling their promises, it’s an experience the founder of Charity Water writes in his book Thirst.
-So charge backs isn’t a completely irrelevant worry.
-But the same problem with third-party censorship is relevant here as well.
+In the last two chapters, we looked at the issues with digital payments, but when you think about donations you wouldn’t assume they have the same problems as payments have.
+For example, when donating money to a charity, like Charity Water, they don’t have to be worried about charge back fraud because you’re voluntarily giving them money.1 But the same problem with third-party censorship is relevant here as well.2

 Imagine a country doing something really horrible, like purging intellectuals and political opponents, that would put the government in a bad light.
-Journalists trying to report on this event may find it difficult or impossible to accept donations so they can continue their work.
-A payment processor (which are necessary for digital donations)—perhaps under pressure from the government—might block donations or break the journalistic anonymityCryptocurrencies also gives better privacy than other digital payment systems., making donations for truth-seeking journalists very difficult or outright dangerous.
+Journalists trying to report on this event may find it difficult or impossible to accept donations to continue their work.
+A payment processor (which is necessary for digital donations)—perhaps under pressure from the government—might block donations or break the journalist’s anonymity,3 making donations to truth-seeking journalists very difficult or outright dangerous.

 “This gun-happy soldier, he’s firing indiscriminately into the crowd and three young girl students knelt down in front of him and begged him to stop firing,” she says quietly, gesturing with her hands in a praying motion.